carpentries/amy/docs/users_guide/index.md

 Regardless of how events are created, adding the people associated with each event can not easily be automated.
 [Name matching is hard](http://www.kalzumeus.com/2010/06/17/falsehoods-programmers-believe-about-names/).

 People can be associated with events one by one or as a bulk upload.
+The person must already [be in AMY](#adding-a-new-person) before assigning them to a role at an event.

 #### Assigning People to Events, One by One

 Go to the event page and click the "Edit" button at the top of the page.
 Select the "Tasks" tab.
-(Note the sponsor tab is not currently being used.)

-To add a new person to the event, start typing the person's name in the "Person" field.
+Fill in the following fields:

+* **Person** Start typing in the person's name.
 Auto-completed suggested names will appear.

-Add the person's role in the event (Helper, Instructor, Workshop Host, Learner, Workshop Organiser).
-"Contributed to Lesson Materials" is not used in this context.
-"Title" and "URL" are also not used in this context.
+* **Role** Add the person's role in the event (Helper, Instructor, Supporting Instructor, Workshop Host, Learner, Workshop Organiser.
+Contributed to Lesson Materials is not used in this context.).
+* **Title** and **URL** are not used in this context.

-If a person's name does not appear in the dropdown, they may need to be [added to the database](#adding-a-new-person).
+If a person's name does not appear in the dropdown, they will need to be [added to the database](#adding-a-new-person).

+If this a learner role at an Instructor Training event, the following fields should also be filled in.
+These fields apply only to Instructor Training, and can be left blank for other types of events.

+* **Associated member site in TTT event** Note the membership (instituion name and membership year) that this seat should be assigned to.
+* **Count seat as public or in-house?** Note whether the learner seat should be counted as public or inhouse.
+Most seats will be public.
+Inhouse only applies to select Platinum level memberships.
+* **Open training seat** Note whether this learner came through our open program, and is not affiliated with a member site.

+Click "Submit" to save your changes.

-Below this form, a list of all people assigned to this event is displayed.
-A person's role can not be directly changed.
-Instead, delete the item and enter a new one.
+Below this form, a list of all people assigned to this event is displayed, with three options at the end of the row.

-When done, go back to the "Event" tab at the top of the page, and click "Submit" at the bottom of the event page to save changes.
-All people should now appear at the bottom of the event page.
+* **"i" icon** opens a detailed view of this Person's role at this event
+* **pencil icon** opens an edit view of this Person's role at this event
+* **red X icon** deletes this Person's role at this event

 #### Assigning People to Events in Bulk